 Here is a link to the description of our reserve on the IDA’s website

-Here is a copy of the application we submitted to the International Dark Sky Association.
+Here is a copy of the application it was submitted to the International Dark Sky Association.

 It took a tremendous combined effort to achieve this and lots of hard work from everyone, including measuring how dark the sky is, conversations with many people and organisations and doing outreach and education programmes.

 In anticipation of the reserve, our company, Milky-Way.Kiwi supported the creation of a Light Pollution / Dark Sky exhibition, Look after our night sky.
-This exhibition is FREE to see at the Wairarapa Space Science Centre in Carterton.
-It explains the reserve, where it is and what anyone can do to preserve the night sky.
+This exhibition was at Wairarapa Space Science Centre in Carterton during the summer holiday 2022-2023.
+It explained the reserve, where it is and what anyone can do to preserve the night sky.
+We are transitioning it to an online exhibition, and would like to tour it through Wairarapa.

 Here is a map of the dark sky reserve